 GPS is a completely new sensor to the Fitbit family.
 It can map your runs using Google Maps while generating step-by-step graphs for elevation, pace, heart rate and calories burned.

 The best part is that Fitbit Surge's satellite tracking works without your phone.
-You can leave that at home, a feature that's not available in the new Apple Watch.
+You can leave that at home, though this is standard feature for most running watches and now also possible with Apple Watch.

-There's something motiativing about reviewing your entire run laid out on a familiar overhead map and trying to best it the next time.
+There's something motivating about reviewing your entire run laid out on a familiar overhead map and trying to best it the next time.
 You know you need to push it at certain landmarks.

 Fitbit Surge's GPS tracking isn't the most accurate I've tested, with noticeable smoothing around corners and, at times, off-track routes that are a street and a half over.